 In accordance with Dar Al-Arkan's strategy of phased development, the infrastructure development of the Shams Ar-Riyadh project commenced in 2007.
 This covered the completion of grading works, development of the project's frontage, construction of a bridge passing over the natural valley linking commercial and residential areas and the construction of two electrical power substations.
-At the end of 2015, Dar Al-Arkan awarded the redesign contract for the project's backbone (main roads) and related infrastructure to Saudi Consult.
-At the end of 2016, a contract was awarded for the backbone infrastructure PKG-1, and construction work is in progress at the site and expected to be finished in the first half of 2017.
+In 2017, Dar Al-Arkan awarded the redesign contract for the project's backbone (main roads) and related infrastructure to Saudi Consult.
+At the end of 2017, the main road construction work was completed.

-The Shams Ar-Riyadh project being developed by Dar Al-Arkan is expected to include a compound with 1,160 residential units, which are expected to be retained as investment properties by Dar Al-Arkan for rent.
-The project is also expected to include 325 residential villas for sale to retail customers and provide 500,000 square meters of commercial plots for sale to sub developers and brokers and 3.2 million square metres of commercial built-up area developments.
-Dar Al-Arkan may, in the future, also retain some portions of these land to develop residential and/or commercial units depending on the market opportunities.
+The Shams Ar-Riyadh project being developed by Dar Al-Arkan is expected to include apartments and villas, of which few are expected to be retained as investment properties by Dar Al-Arkan for rent.
+The project is also expected to include 325 residential villas for sale to retail customers and provide 500,000 square metres of commercial plots for sale to sub developers and brokers and 3.2 million square metres of commercial built-up area developments.
+Dar Al-Arkan may, in the future, also retain some portions of this land to develop residential and/or commercial units depending on the market opportunities.
 The master plan of the project provides ample scope for public services and facilities such as mosques, healthcare centres, hotels, a culture centre, educational services, a mall and a commercial centre with landscaping and open spaces.
-The total cost of phase 1 of the project is estimated at approximately SAR 3.4 billion (U.S.\$908 million) and as on 31 December 2016, 47 per cent. of the project has been completed.
+The total cost of phase 1 of the project is estimated at approximately SAR 3.4 billion (U.S.\$908 million) and as on 31 December 2017, 49 per cent. of the project has been completed.